MA(RCA), AA(Dip)CONS, RIBA, FRSA, FHEA

 Selected publications, public presentations and conference papers

-Harriss, H. (2013) The playful pavilion: Learning from risky experimentation in real time, Open Arts Journal, Spring 2013
+Harriss, H. (2014) The playful pavilion: Learning from risky experimentation in real time.
+The Open University, Open Arts Journal (OAA) launch edition

 Higher Education Academy Internationalisation Award 2012 – resulting in: Harriss, H., Penin, L., Staszowski, E., (2013) ‘AMPLIFY SOUNDVIEW: reflecting on the use of digital tools for promoting community engagement & stewardship in the development and care of the Soundview Park in New York City.
 MIT Lab Publication.